 EP as a tool to free up teacher time

 More and more schools are starting to schedule an 'EP lesson' (or half lesson) each week.
-Setting individuals or groups up with differentiated, independent learning activities on EP can free up the teacher time to have 1-1 learning conversations with other students, and/or to offer small group support, on a regularly basis.
+Setting individuals or groups up with differentiated, independent learning activities on EP can free up the teacher time to have 1-1 learning conversations with other students, and/or to offer small group support, on a regular basis.

 Teachers tell us that integrating EP into their teaching practice can save them up to 5 hours per week in planning and marking time.
 This time can then be spent on other tasks that will have an even greater impact on learning, including data-driven planning, 1-1 support and pastoral care.

-EP for Entrance Testing
+EP for entrance testing

 EP's flexible, robust assessment platform makes it ideal for entrance testing.